-I wish travel therapy was covered by my health insurance. –Anonymous
+I wish travel therapy was covered by my health insurance. –Anonymous, but sounds like something I would say!

-Traveling with illness is really not fun.
-If you’ve ever traveled with a nagging headache, or worse, you ate or drank something you probably shouldn’t have, you know what I mean.
-Being sick on the road can zap the fun right out of wherever you might be.
+If you’ve ever traveled with a nagging headache, or worse, you ate or drank something you probably shouldn’t have, you know that traveling when you don’t feel well is not fun.

-Whether you have migraines, asthma, MS, diabetes, or any illness that can threaten to slow you down, here are few things that work for me as I prepare to travel as a chronically ill patient:
+Whether you have migraines, asthma, MS, diabetes, or any illness that can threaten to slow you down, these are a few things that work for me as I prepare to travel as a chronically ill patient:

 In the planning stage